bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 {% endhighlight %}

-With this new utility the <code>dot-chan</code> code above refactors into this:
+With this new utility the <code>dot-chan</code> code above re-factors into this:

 {% highlight clojure %}